327th Infantry Regiment (United States): Lineage

-401st Infantry
+401st Infantry (Annex)

-During the early part of World War II, after the formation of the division, the 101st had two two-battalion glider regiments, one of which was the 401st.
-When the TO&E for airborne divisions was changed to encompass a single three-battalion glider regiment, the 2nd Battalion of the 401st was transferred to the 82nd Airborne Division and the 1st Battalion of the 401st Glider Infantry Regiment served as the third battalion of the 327th GIR.
+Initially, American airborne divisions were organized on paper with one parachute infantry regiment and two, two-battalion glider infantry regiments.
+The 101st Airborne Division had the 327th and 401st Glider Infantry.
+When the TO&E for airborne divisions was changed to encompass a single three-battalion glider regiment, the 2nd Battalion of the 401st was transferred to the 82nd Airborne Division to form the 3rd Battalion of the 325th Glider Infantry Regiment, while the 1st Battalion of the 401st stayed with the 101st and was used to form the 3rd Battalion of the 327th.
 This battalion was sea-landed in the Normandy invasion, glider-landed during Operation Market Garden and moved by truck to participate in the Battle of the Bulge.